pdbjjens/ioBroker.vbus-gw/README.md

 - The TCP port on which the service is listening for incoming connections.
 Default is port: 7053, which should not be changed.
+- The http port on which the service is listening for discovery requests.
+Default is port: 80, alternatively port 3000 can be selected.
 - A list of serial ports to connect to with the following parameters for each serial port:

 - channel: The vbus channel to which the serial port is assigned.